civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(1)** Despite any other Act of Parliament and subject to section `12`, the Review Agency is entitled, in relation to its reviews, to have access in a timely manner to any information that is in the possession or under the control of any department.

-  **(2)** Under subsection (1), the Review Agency is entitled to have access to information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.
+  **(2)** Under subsection (1), the Review Agency is entitled to have access to information that is subject to **any priv­ilege under the law of evidence**, solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.

   **(3)** For greater certainty, the disclosure to the Review Agency under this section of any information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege does not constitute a waiver of those privileges or that secrecy.

 ### Section 10

-Despite any other Act of Parliament and subject to section `12`, the Review Agency is entitled to have access in a timely manner to the following information:
+Despite any other Act of Parliament **and any privilege under the law of evidence** and subject to section 12, the Review Agency is entitled to have access in a timely manner to the following information:

 in relation to a complaint made under subsection `16`(1), any information that relates to the complaint and that is in the possession or under the control of the Canadian Security Intelligence Service or the Communications Security Establishment;